trans/onoma/README.md

 Aspect-oriented APL-inspired Programming Language

 "onoma" means "name" in greek.
-Every line in an Onoma program has a name, and each line only
+Every line in an Onoma program has a name, and each line is allowed only a single operation.

     !:
       a: _ i